FAANG/dcc-genome-signal-tracks/README.md

 ## Mappability file generation

 Create mappability tracks for a reference genome, at specific kmer lengths.
 Mappability is based on unique, exact matches.
+It is inspired by the mappability pipeline created by Anshul Kundaje for [align2rawsignal](https://code.google.com/p/align2rawsignal/)

 ### Requirements